Luis-Mayer/llm-process-automation-service/README.md

 Possible next steps:

 - prompt versioning and comparison of extraction strategies
-- additional schema fields such as inputs, outputs, risks, and missing information
 - support for BPMN XML generation
 - artifact persistence via mounted volumes or external storage
 - basic evaluation metrics for extraction quality